poses98/nextjs-sanity-crash-course/README.md

 This project serves as a playground to experiment with Sanity CMS and Next.js.
 It provides a starting point for building web applications that leverage the power of Sanity and Next.js.

+## Demo

+You can find a demo of the project here: `https://nextjs-sanity-crash-course-qwcqturap-pablo-oses-projects.vercel.app/`

 ## Features

 - Integration of Sanity CMS with Next.js